loisft/loisft.github.io/_pages/teaching.md

 ## ISTA

+#### 2024-2025
+During Spring 1, Tanguy Verent & I will teach together a ~12 lectures graduate course about ``Some Applications of $p$-adic Integration to Geometry and Arithmetics'' at ISTA.

 #### 2023-2024
-I am not teachning this year.
+I did not teach this year.

 ## university